 This is also a newly released massage gun from Ekrin Athletics.
 We think it’s the best alternative to Hypervolt 2 because it has everything that is missing Hyperice’s new gun.

 Why this one?
-Main reasons:
+The main reasons:

 - Angled handle – better ergonomic